 A customized AARNet network solution has greatly improved access to essential satellite imagery and geospatial data for researchers who help inform government policy on land management.

-Researchers at the New South Wales Office of Environment and Heritage (OEH) carry out remote sensing analysis, mapping and modelling using images of the Australian landscape beamed to earth by European Sentinel satellites, which are accessed via the Copernicus Australasia Regional Data Hub located at the National Computing Infrastructure in Canberra.
+Researchers at the New South Wales Department of Planning, Industry and Environment (DPIE) carry out remote sensing analysis, mapping and modelling using images of the Australian landscape beamed to earth by European Sentinel satellites, which are accessed via the Copernicus Australasia Regional Data Hub located at the National Computing Infrastructure in Canberra.

-Tony Gill, OEH Remote Sensing Scientist and Programmer, explained that commercial internet service providers proved to be unreliable for the daily transfer of the thousands of high-resolution images required for their work.
+Tony Gill, DPIE Remote Sensing Scientist and Programmer, explained that commercial internet service providers proved to be unreliable for the daily transfer of the thousands of high-resolution images required for their work.

 “We had to be very judicious in the choice of imagery we used for analysis and this was impacting the accuracy of our modelling,” said Gill.